Axisel/lol-analyst/README.md

 # lol-analyst
-A League of Legends analyst tool in command line.
+A League of Legend CLI to see your matches history and the free champions of the week.